Tomas-Studio/withgsap/content/count-down.md

 First let go through how we setup the template for the time segments, each time section contains two time segment for each of the digits.

-We create a `TimeSegment.vue` component
+We create a `TimeSegment.vue` component, which displays a single digit of the time sections

 ```vue [TimeSegment.vue]
 <script setup lang="ts">